silviaelisabeth/Signal-deconvolution-in-optical-chemical-imaging-for-reliable-multi-analyte-sensing/README.md

 All crucial information to understand the code are provided within the script.

-The scripts are part of the data analysis leading to the following manuscript Zieger SE, Mosshammer M, Kühl M, and Koren K, *Hyperspectral Luminescence Imaging in Combination with Signal Deconvolution Enables Reliable Multi-Indicator-Based Chemical Sensing*
+The scripts are part of the data analysis leading to the following manuscript\n Zieger SE, Mosshammer M, Kühl M, and Koren K, *Hyperspectral Luminescence Imaging in Combination with Signal Deconvolution Enables Reliable Multi-Indicator-Based Chemical Sensing*
 ACS Sens. *2021*, 6, 1, 183–191
 https://doi.org/10.1021/acssensors.0c02084